Some of the software available to department members

 Most Psychology department employees are covered for Windows and Office use under our MCCA agreement.
 Current versions of Windows and Office can be installed by the Psych IT helpdesk staff.
 Home use is allowed.
 If you would like Windows or Office installed on your computer, please submit a helpdesk request.

-Faculty members who pay into the department license (approximately $350 per year) may have a Qualtrics account which gives them the ability to run unlimited surveys.
+Faculty members who pay into the department license (approximately $350 per year) may have one or more Qualtrics accounts which gives them the ability to run unlimited surveys.
 Please submit a helpdesk request if you would like to purchase one of the licenses from the department license pool.

-Sophos antivirus software is available from BOL.
+Sophos antivirus software is available through the IT Support Center.
 Department members may install and use it for free.